spn1994/spn1994/README.md

 #### About

-I'm a Full stack javascript.
+I'm a Developer.
 And I'm analysis and systems development at [PUC-PR] (https://www.pucpr.br) and [Rockeseat](https://www.rocketseat.com.br/).

 #### Current stack
 - Main Language: 'TypeScript' 'Java'